-In most cases, students arrive at the school with their parents or agency representative to enroll at the school.
+In most cases, students arrive at the school with their parent/guardians or agency representative to enroll at the school.
 Rarely is prior information received.
-The principal receives information either verbally or receives photocopies of reports or assessments that may be available from the parent or agency representative.
+The principal receives information either verbally or receives photocopies of reports or assessments that may be available from the parent/guardian or agency representative.
 The principal will then discuss the need to receive more information and time to set up supports, transportation or a formal case conference prior to the student officially starting school.
+A transition plan will be created as well as any other plans as per need.
 This practice generally occurs only in the case of students identified with "high needs" and not for students who require in-class or special education resource support.

 The principal immediately requests that the student's Ontario Student Record be delivered to the school.
 Once the OSR is received, the principal and SET review the information in the documentation file.
 Other persons needing to review the information are identified and the pertinent information is shared.
+Transition to school plans will then be created.